York College Central Atrium Roof Repairs

-Bowman Riley’s team has been appointed to provide architecture and the role of principal designer on a major eight storey modular residential scheme in Herschel Street, Slough working for the construction company, Mid Group on behalf of Click Properties.
+Bowman Riley’s team has been appointed to provide architecture and the role of principal designer on a major eight-storey residential scheme in Herschel Street, Slough working for the construction company, Mid Group on behalf of Click Properties.

-The landmark development will provide 238 high-quality new homes for first-time buyers, families and professionals using the latest offsite technology working alongside Premier Modular.
+The landmark development will provide 238 high-quality new homes for first-time buyers, families and professionals.

 The Herschel Street development will feature studio, one, two and three-bedroom apartments with a number of eighth-floor penthouses.
-There will also be a number of apartments classed as affordable homes.
+15% of the apartments classed as affordable or shared ownership homes.
 The construction will take place off-site, with the modules delivered to the site, before being craned into place for installation.